Nish251103/HitWicket/README.md

 ### Troubleshooting
 - **WebSocket Issues**: Ensure the WebSocket server URL is correct and that the server is running.
 - **Flask Errors**: Check that all required dependencies are installed and that the Flask server is running without issues.

-### Contributing
-If you wish to contribute, please fork the repository and submit a pull request.
-Bug reports and feature requests are welcome.

----

-Feel free to customize any part of this README file to better suit your project specifics!